buehler/mse-project-thesis-1/sections/02_definitions.md

 ## Kubernetes as an Orchestration Engine

 This section provides a general overview of Kubernetes.
 Kubernetes is a prominent orchestration engine that manages workloads on worker-nodes.
+In this project, Kubernetes is used as platform for the specific implementation example in the PoC.
+The proposed solution does not require a cloud environment, but the automation in

 ### Introduction